 What is the early years app?

 The Early Years App provides parents and carers of children across Greater Manchester with a digital application to complete assessments that are currently paper-based and ensures that parents and carers have access to both completed assessments and other supporting information completed by the professional and gives the user much more control over their own data.

 The app is currently being used in Bury and Rochdale and can be deployed in other Greater Manchester localities.
 Please contact the team to discuss using the app in your area.

 Early Years digitisation will see streamlined systems connect hundreds of Greater Manchester professionals such as health visitors and school health services with parents and carers, enabling them to work together to better support families.
 It is the first part of our wider digital platform that aims to ensure that digital access to public services is integrated and user-friendly.

-Cllr Sean Fielding, GMCA Lead for Employment, Skills and Digital Lead, said: "In Greater Manchester we are dedicated to investing in digital transformation that benefits our residents.
+Cllr Andrew Western, GMCA Lead for Digital, Work and Skills said: "In Greater Manchester we are dedicated to investing in digital transformation that benefits our residents.
 The new Early Years Application is helping to join-up our public services to help parents and carers access the support they need quickly and efficiently."

 This work will also pave the way for other public service areas to digitally transform the service citizens receive, by digitising paper-based forms, joining up different parts of the system and sharing information safely and securely.